gamesbook/pyprototypr/docs/card_decks.rst

 To use this command, simply enclose the name of the data column in curly brackets - ``"{{...}}"``.

-This example shows how the text for the standard playing cards is derived from the **VALUE** column:
+This example shows how the card values in the top-left and lower-right corners for standard playing cards is derived from the **VALUE** column:

     .. code:: python